 But perhaps for me, there wasn’t love, only an unhealthy attachment, which would explain a lot.
 I never did, however, give her the benefit of the doubt as some may have, but I stored that tactic that I know now as gaslighting in my mind until I gathered more evidence to support my intuition.
 At that time I chose not to leave the relationship because of fear and a low opinion of myself.
 Yes, indeed, I would have been in the category of high risk not just because of a tendency to undervalue myself but because of the disparaging messages that I was receiving from this person that I let into my inner-world.

 *This took some deep reflection as far as figuring out what exactly I felt when I was confronted for the first time with someone trying to dismantle my reality before my very own eyes.
 My initial thoughts and feelings were as if I was sucker punched, stunned and confused.
 So it worked for a minute but then immediately my analytical part took hold and said why would anyone have a need to exert energy to say such a crazy thing if they weren’t trying to hide something.
 So I was angry and resentful and went on the offense immediately to attack her intentions.
-But then afterwards I was saddened and having thoughts of how could someone that I loved be so malice and deceptive.
+But then afterward I was saddened and having thoughts of how could someone that I loved be so malice and deceptive.